-Table 5.
-Copper Action Plan Task Compliance Date 1.
-Implement Copper Control Program Continue implementing existing program described in the Discharger's plan dated August 31, 2011, to reduce identified copper sources, including, as applicable, taking the following actions: a.
-Providing education and outreach to the public (e.g., focusing on proper pool and spa maintenance and plumbers' roles in reducing corrosion);b.
-If corrosion is a significant copper source, working cooperatively with local Implementation shall be ongoing. water purveyors to reduce and control water corrosivity, as appropriate, and ensuring that local plumbing contractors implement best management practices to reduce corrosion in pipes; and shan be ongoing. c.
+Task Compliance Date and spa maintenance and plumbers' roles in reducing corrosion); b.
+If corrosion is a significant copper source, working cooperatively with local water purveyors to reduce and control water corrosivity, as appropriate, and ensuring that local plumbing contractors implement best management practices to reduce corrosion in pipes; and c.
 Educating plumbers, designers, and maintenance contractors for pools and spas to encourage best management practices that minimize copper discharges.
-2. Implement Additional Actions If the Regional Water Board notifies the Discharger that the three-year rolling mean copper concentration in Central or Lower San Francisco Bay exceeds 2.8 $\mu$ g/L, then within 90 days of the notification, evaluate the effluent copper concentration trend and, if it is increasing, develop and begin implementation of additional measures to control copper discharges.
+2. Implement Additional Actions If the Regional Water Board notifies the Discharger that the three-year rolling mean dissolved copper concentration in San Pablo Bay exceeds $3.0 \mu g/L$ , then within 90 days of the notification, evaluate the effluent copper concentration trend and, if it is increasing, develop and begin implementation of additional measures to control copper discharges.
 Report the conclusion of the trend analysis and provide a schedule for any new actions to be taken within the next 12 months.
-With next annual pollution prevention report due August 31 (at least 90 days following notification) 3.
+With next annual pollution prevention report due February 28 (at least 90 days following notification) 3.
 Report Status Submit an annual report documenting copper control program implementation that evaluates the effectiveness of the actions taken, including any additional actions required by Task 2 above, and provides a schedule for actions to be taken within the next 12 months.
-With annual pollution prevention report due August 31 each year

-8. Cyanide Action Plan

-The Discharger shall implement monitoring and surveillance, source control and pollution prevention for cyanide in accordance with the following tasks and time schedule:
+With annual pollution prevention report due February 28 each year b.
+Cyanide Action Plan.
+The Discharger shall implement monitoring and surveillance, pretreatment, source control, and pollution prevention for cyanide in accordance with the following tasks and time schedule: